 Posterior Vitreous Detachment or PVD for short is a common condition that occurs in about 75% of people over the age of 65.
 As people get older the vitreous, a jelly-like substance inside the eye changes.
 This can cause Posterior Vitreous Detachment.

-The vitreous is a clear jelly-like substance within the eye that takes up the space behind the lens and in front of the retina, the light sensitive layer at the back of the eye.
+The vitreous is a clear jelly-like substance within the eye that takes up space behind the lens and in front of the retina, the light-sensitive layer at the back of the eye.
 It is 99% water.
-The other 1% consists of substances which are important in maintaining the shape of the vitreous.
+The other 1% consists of substances that are important in maintaining the shape of the vitreous.
 The outer part of the vitreous (the cortex) has the highest concentration of collagen.
 The vitreous is attached to the retina, more strongly in some places than others.
 When a PVD starts the jelly comes away from the retina.

 The firm jelly-like substance of the vitreous changes with age.
 The central part of the vitreous becomes more liquid and the outer part (cortex) peels away from the retina.
 As it comes away from the retina it can cause the symptoms of Posterior Vitreous Detachment.